mtownsend5512/request-xml/README.md

 ## Exceptions

-In the event invalid XML is received in a request, the application will throw an Exception containing the raw, invalid XML: If you would like to handle this exception whenever it occurs in your application, you can easily catch it and supply your own code in your applications ``app/Exceptions/Handler.php`` like so:
+In the event invalid XML is received in a request, the application will throw an Exception containing the raw, invalid XML.
+If you would like to handle this exception whenever it occurs in your application, you can easily catch it and supply your own code in your applications ``app/Exceptions/Handler.php`` like so:

 ```php
 if ($exception instanceof \Mtownsend\RequestXml\Exceptions\CouldNotParseXml) {